 - If you have questions about HIV treatment or need help finding HIV treatment resources, HIVinfo health information specialists can assist you.
 Visit the HIVinfo Contact Us page to find out how to get in touch.

 How Do I Find a Health Care Provider?

 Health care providers are an essential part of successful HIV treatment.
 They prescribe HIV medicines and order tests to monitor their patients' health.
 People with HIV work with their health care providers to select an HIV regimen that works best for their needs.

-Explore the resources below to get help finding a health care provider:
+The following resources can help you find a health care provider:

-The Ryan White HIV/AIDS Program provides HIV treatment services to people with HIV who have no health insurance or are underinsured.
+- Find a Ryan White HIV/AIDS Program Medical Provider, from HRSA: The Ryan White HIV/AIDS Program provides HIV treatment services to people with HIV who have no health insurance or who are underinsured.
 Use this search tool from HRSA to find medical providers in your area that participate in the Ryan White HIV/AIDS Program.
-You can also find federally funded health centers through HRSA’s mobile apps.

 Where Can I Get Help Paying for My HIV Medicines?